konfragkos/konfragkos/README.md

 # Hey there 👋🏻, I'm [Ntinos](https://github.com/konfragkos)!

-A passionate **Research and Development Engineer** with expertise in **DevOps, Cloud Technologies, and Automation**.
+A passionate **Research and Development Engineer** working in **DevOps, Cloud Technologies, and Automation**.
 I specialize in building scalable, efficient, and reliable systems using tools like **Docker, Kubernetes, Jenkins, and more**.
 I thrive on solving complex problems and continuously learning new technologies to stay ahead in the ever-evolving tech landscape.

 ### 🚀 What I'm Currently Working On
 - Building and optimizing CI/CD pipelines with Jenkins and GitLab CI.